aws/copilot-cli/site/content/docs/concepts/pipelines.md

 ### Step 4: Pushing New Files to your Repository

-Now that your `pipeline.yml` and `buildspec.yml` have been created, commit and push them to your repository.
-Both the `pipeline.yml` and `buildspec.yml` are needed for your pipeline's `build` stage to run successfully.
+Now that your `pipeline.yml`, `buildspec.yml`, and `.workspace` files have been created, add them to your repository.
+The entire `copilot/` directory is needed for your pipeline's `build` stage to run successfully.

 ### Step 5: Creating your Pipeline